pulp/plugin_template/README.md

   docker_fixtures       In Github Actions, use the pulp-fixtures docker container to serve up
                         fixtures instead of using fedorapeople.org.

-  aiohttp_fixtures_origin
-                        Identifies the network origin of the aiohttp fixtures.

   github_org            The Github organization to use for the plugin.

   issue_tracker         Which issue tracker the project will use.
 Valid values are 'redmine' and